Tired of mixing up the pre-trip inspection sequence?

 And that means you can experience an incredibly mental life as you prepare for the exam and enjoy your life on the road thereafter.

 So what do you say?
-Are you ready to pass the CDL with flying colors?
+Are you ready to prepare for this exam fast and pass the CDL with flying colors?